navcoin/navcoin-org/content/wallets/index.md

 {{< hero_section
 titleText="Wallets"
 imgSrc="/images/wallets/wal-hero.svg"
 paragraphText="NavCoin is an open source protocol and NavCoin wallets are maintained by a range of organisations and individuals.
-It’s advised to take the time to educate yourself about the wallets listed on this page and how to secure your funds.
+There are different types of wallets - from ‘full’ wallets that give you complete control and allow you to participate in the NavCoin network, to ‘thin’ wallets that are easier to use.
 Always remember that it is your responsibility to choose your wallet carefully and adopt good practices in order to protect your money." buttonText="Ask Community for assistance" buttonImgSrc="/images/icons/rightward-arrow.svg" buttonLink="https://discord.gg/y4Vu9jw"
 >}}

 {{< item_container_section
-    titleText="Core wallet"
+    titleText="NavCoin Core wallet"
     subtitleText="NavCoin's reference implementation"
     >}}
     {{< wallet
         titleText="NavCoin Core Wallet v4.3.0"
         walletImgSrc="/images/wallets/wal-core.png"
-        text="These wallets run the blockchain & participate in validating transactions." buttonUrl="/navcoin-core/"
+        text="NavCoin Core Wallet is a full NavCoin client that allows users to participate in network staking.
+Released by the core NavCoin developers, it combines speed and reliability with usability." buttonUrl="/navcoin-core/"
         buttonText="Download"
         buttonImgSrc="/images/icons/rightward-arrow.svg"